-- 141. A 19-year-old woman presents to the ED complaining of lower abdominal pain over the past 14 hours that is associated with a loss of appetite and mild nausea.
-She states she is sexually active and is on oral contraceptives.
-Her last menstrual period was 3 weeks ago.
-Her temperature is 100.2°F. Her abdomen is tender to palpation in the RLQ of the abdomen and palpation over other areas of the abdomen also results in RLQ pain.
-Bowel sounds are absent.
-Pelvic exam reveals scant white discharge from the cervical os.
-There is no cervical motion tenderness and the adnexae and ovaries appear normal.
-Which of the following is the most likely diagnosis?
+- 122. A 23-year-old woman presents to the ED complaining of pain with urination.
+She has no other complaints.
+Her symptoms started 3 weeks ago.
+During this time, she has been to the clinic twice, with negative urine cultures each time.
+Her condition has not improved with antibiotic therapy with sulfonamides or quinolones.
+Physical examination is normal.
+Which of the following organisms is most likely responsible for the patient's symptoms?

 - a.
-Ectopic pregnancy
+Staphylococcus aureus

 - b.
-Appendicitis
+Herpes simplex virus

 - c.
-Ovarian cyst
+Trichomonas vaginalis

 - d.
-Tubo-ovarian abscess
+Escherichia coli

 - e.
-Renal calculus
+Chlamydia trachomatis

-- 142. A 43-year-old man presents to the ED complaining of progressively worsening abdominal pain over the past 2 days.
+- 123. A 43-year-old man presents to the ED complaining of progressively worsening abdominal pain over the past 2 days.
 The pain is constant and radiates to his back.
-He also describes nausea and vomiting and states he usually drinks a 6-pack of beer daily but has not had a drink for 2 days.
+He also describes nausea and vomiting and states he usually drinks 6 pack of beer daily, but has not had a drink for 2 days.
 His BP is 144/75 mm Hg, HR is 101 beats per minute, temperature is 99.8°F, and RR is 14 breaths per minute.
 He is lying on his side with his knees flexed.
 Examination shows voluntary guarding and tenderness to palpation of his epigastrium.
-Laboratory results reveal WBC $10,500/\mu$ L, hematocrit 51%, platelets $225/\mu$ L, and lipase 620 IU/L. Which of the following is the most appropriate next step in management?
+Laboratory results reveal WBC 10,500/ $\mu$ L, hematocrit 51%, platelets 225/ $\mu$ L, and lipase 620 IU.
+An abdominal radiograph reveals a nonspecific bowel gas pattern.
+There is no free air under the diaphragm.
+Which of the following is the most appropriate next step in management?

 - a.
 Observe in the ED

 - b.
-Send home with analgesic therapy
+Send home with antibiotic therapy

 - c.
-Send home with antibiotic therapy
+Admit to the hospital for endoscopy

 - d.
-Admit to the hospital for endoscopy
+Admit to the hospital for exploratory laparotomy

 - e.
 Admit to the hospital for medical management and supportive care